 You might not be surprised but there is no quick fix for a waterlogged lawn.
-It is a a bit of a waiting game and then some forward planning and maintenence to try to fix things for the next rainy season.
+It is a bit of a waiting game and then some forward planning and maintenance to try to fix things for the next rainy season.

-Once the water has subsided you can assess the damage and consider your next steps factoring in the following:
+Once the water has subsided you can assess the damage and consider your next steps.

 Aerating the lawn will help to improve drainage and will add air into the soil which will improve the conditions for the grass roots to live in.
 You can aerate the lawn by either spiking the lawn with a garden fork or aerator shoes, or by using a hollow tine aerator.
 The best tool will depend on the severity of your lawn’s waterlogging, and the type of soil you are dealing with.